 Whether you are a nature lover or an adventurer, Sikkim has something for everyone.
 So pack your bags and book your tickets today!

 Weather and Climate

 Rainfall is heavy and uniform in the months from May to early October.
 July is the wettest month of the year.
 Sikkim records its maximum temperature usually in the months of July and August and minimum temperatures in the months of December and January.
 The state experiences five seasons – summer, monsoon, autumn, winter, and spring in varying degrees.
-Winters are freezing cold especially in North Sikkim.
+Winters are freezing cold, especially in North Sikkim.
 Temperature, here, often drops below freezing point causing snowfall.
 Here, monsoons are trickier.
 Landslides are not uncommon during this time.

 Best time to visit

 The pleasant weather of the autumn season can be enjoyed from late September to early November before winter sets in.
 This is the best time to visit Sikkim.
 The weather is not yet cold enough to warrant heavy woolens but cool enough to need light shawls and jackets.
-But starting November, the northern part of Sikkim starts getting restricted due to snowfall and road blockages.
+But starting in November, the northern part of Sikkim starts getting restricted due to snowfall and road blockages.
 So, if you have places like Lachen and Lachung in your travel itinerary, late spring and early summer may be the best option for travel.

 In the months from March to May, the weather remains pleasant enough.
-Roads to North Sikkim and also popular tourist attractions like Tsongmo Lake, Baba Mandir open in March, sometimes early April depending on the amount of snowfall.
+Roads to North Sikkim and also popular tourist attractions like Tsongmo Lake, and Baba Mandir open in March, sometimes early April depending on the amount of snowfall.
 And if you are a nature lover and would like to see the Rhododendrons in full bloom, March to May is the best time.
-The trekking season in Varsey starting from March does attract a lot of nature enthusiasts from all over.
+The trekking season in Varsey starting in March does attract a lot of nature enthusiasts from all over.